aleshaleksey/fansys23/00-overview.md

 Most importantly, perhaps, it is worth thinking about *who* your character is.
 What defines them?
 What are their goals and fears?
 What do they value, and what do they despise?

-> *Are they an ambitious peasant going out into the world to find their chosen one?
-Are they a weary old knight who has taken up his sword for the sake of one last quest?
-Or did they simply misread a map on the way to the magical kingdom and end up in this god forsaken wilderness with an overambitious peasant and a weary old knight?*
+> *Is he an ambitious peasant going out into the world to find their chosen one?
+Is he a weary old knight who has taken up his sword for the sake of one last quest?
+Or did she simply misread a map on the way to the magical kingdom and end up in this god forsaken wilderness with an overambitious peasant and a weary old knight?*

 ___
 ### Stats